MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-android.md

 ---
-title: Microsoft Defender ATP for Android ms.reviewer:
+title: Microsoft Defender for Endpoint for Android ms.reviewer:
-description: Describes how to install and use Microsoft Defender ATP for Android
+description: Describes how to install and use Microsoft Defender for Endpoint for Android
 keywords: microsoft, defender, atp, android, installation, deploy, uninstallation, intune search.product: eADQiWindows 10XVcnh search.appverid: met150